ChuksJoshuaa/Hotel_Management_System_Django/README.md

 - [Heroku](https://www.heroku.com/) - It is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 - [Gunicorn](https://gunicorn.org/) - Python WSGI HTTP Server for UNIX.
-It's a pre-fork worker model
+It's a pre-fork worker model.

 ## Getting started